 Blending diverse rhythmic and musical styles into the mainstream scene with good taste has been Tim Kane’s forte as a Massachusetts-based drummer, percussionist and music educator for more than 25 years.

 Kane began drumming and playing trombone in fourth grade.
 He graduated from Fitchburg State College where he was course and ensemble trained in jazz, concert and various school-based jam bands.
 He also studied and performed with a jazz quintet at the well-respected Indian Hill Music Conservatory in Littleton, Mass.

-Today, Tim is entering his 10th year as the drum set and percussion instructor at Eagle Hill High School in Hardwick where he implemented an innovative new percussive arts and djembe group drum circle program for special needs students as well as teaching privately in his home recording studio.
+Tim worked for 10 years as the drum set and percussion instructor at Eagle Hill High School in Hardwick where he implemented an innovative new percussive arts and djembe group drum circle program for special needs students as well as teaching privately in his home recording studio.
 He also teaches songwriting and digital audio recording.
 He can help you record a cover or original song demo.

 He endorses Vic Firth Drum Sticks and worked previously for several years as a professional educational and product writer for Dixon Drums and Gibraltar Hardware.
 He had a major story about famed Police drummer Stewart Copeland published in Modern Drummer magazine two years ago that is featured here.

 Kane currently tours New England every summer in a trop-rock Jimmy Buffet-style tribute band, The Island Castaways Band, which released a new CD of original songs this past spring that is getting killer airwaves on a bevy of top island music radio stations.
 The band’s top single is linked here.
 TICB’s fan base ranges from a few hundred to thousands at indoor and outdoor public and private venues, including Boston Red Sox Fenway Park festivals.

 Kane also holds down jazz drums for the Ken Sawyer Jazz Solo Workshop Big Band, performing in and around Worcester and Central Mass.